Overall Score 7 Represents average audio ecosystem compatibility score.

 and that of liquids is that,

 The JLab Go Air Pop have a weight of 7.4g .
-We consider a lower weight better for the reason that lighter devices are easier to transport.
+We prefer a lower weight better for the reason that lighter devices are more comfortable to transport.

 making them have a larger driver unit than that of JLab Go Air Pop by 0.8mm